leonyannick/philosophers/README.md

-# pipex - a 42 project
+# philosophers - a 42 project

 ## Description
 This project is about multithreading.
 There is a table of n philosophers (1 philospher = 1 thread) that share a common routine (eating, sleeping, thinking).